7 Tips On How to Determine Value of a Used Camper

 Of course, I understand the need for due diligence because there seem to be so many things that can go wrong with a used camper, and they are mostly hidden.

 For me, a used camper is worth its weight in gold.
-I would NEVER buy a new RV.
+I would never buy a new RV.

-Well, the answer to all these questions is subjective and may depend on the user experience.
+The answer to all these questions is subjective and may depend on the user experience.

 However, here are my two cents on the worth of used travel trailers: